hey-amo/hey-amo/README.md

 ### Currently working on

 - Swift.cv - A collection of standalone Swift demo projects for recruiters, employers, startups
-- Merchants (Swift) - A simple swift implementation of a Reiner Knizia in Swift
-- Merchants (JS) - A simple swift implementation of a Reiner Knizia in Javascript
+- Merchants (Swift and JavaScript) - An implementation of a Reiner Knizia's game "Merchants" both in Swift and Javascript

 ### Completed